noasharvit1/ODE_Solver_Programs/README.md

 **The program performs the following steps:**

-1. Reads the user input-
+1. **User Input Ingestion:**
-- The equation and initial conditions are entered by the user as strings.
+* Reads both the differential equation and its corresponding initial conditions directly from the terminal as standard strings.
-2. Classifies the differential equation-
+2. **Automated ODE Classification:**
-- The program identifies the type of equation.
+* The program identifies the type of equation.
-- Displays the equation classification
+* Displays the equation classification
-- The detected type of equation is shown to the user.
+* The detected type of equation is shown to the user.
-3. Solves the equation analytically-
+3. **Solves the equation analytically:**
-- The program first finds the general solution without using the initial conditions.
+* The program first finds the general solution without using the initial conditions.
-- The program then applies the initial conditions
+* The program then applies the initial conditions
-- The constants in the general solution are calculated using the given initial conditions.
+* The constants in the general solution are calculated using the given initial conditions.
-- The program displays the particular solution
+* The program displays the particular solution
-- The final solution that satisfies the initial conditions is shown to the user.
+* The final solution that satisfies the initial conditions is shown to the user.
-4. Finds the domain of the solution-
+4. **Finds the domain of the solution:**
-- The program determines the maximal interval where the solution is defined and valid.
+* The program determines the maximal interval where the solution is defined and valid.
-5. Plots the solution
+5. **Plots the solution:**
-- The solution function is plotted over its valid domain.
+* The solution function is plotted over its valid domain.
-6. Verifies the solution
+6. **Verifies the solution:**
-- The program substitutes the solution back into the original differential equation to confirm that it satisfies the equation.
+* The program substitutes the solution back into the original differential equation to confirm that it satisfies the equation.

 ---
 ## Supported Equation Types & Solution Strategies